macdeath-AA/business-email-triaging/README.md

 # Possum Patrol: Email Triage Dashboard

-AI-powered email triage tool for Skye, owner of Possum Patrol Pest Control in Chattanooga, TN.
-Processes the inbox, classifies emails, surfaces job insights, and drafts replies, all grounded in the business's own institutional knowledge.
+This agentic inbox dashboard processes emails through Claude AI, classifies every email in real time, generates insight cards for high-priority mails, and drafts replies with pricing and customer context.

 ![Dashboard](image.png)

 ## Features

-- **Streaming triage** — classifies up to 100 emails on load via SSE; results render as they arrive
+- **Streaming triage**: classifies up to 100 emails on load via SSE; results render as they arrive
-- **Three-column layout** — category sidebar, email list, detail panel
-- **Insight cards** — auto-generated for Emergency, Quote, and VIP emails on open; includes animal type, recommended service, price range, applicable discounts, and seasonal flags
+- **Quote Agent** — auto-generates insights for Emergency, Quote, and VIP emails on open; includes animal type, recommended service, price range, applicable discounts, and seasonal flags
 - **Draft replies** — one-click drafts written in Skye's voice, informed by the insight card when available
 - **Ready to Send** — sidebar section tracking emails with generated drafts; clicking jumps straight to the draft
 - **Existing customer detection** — senders matched against `customers.csv` at startup; shown in green throughout the UI